Micro-generation

 Heat Technologies

-- Heat Pumps – ground, water or air source - Information provided by the Energy Saving Trust
+- Heat Pumps (ground, water or air source) - Information provided by Energy Saving Trust

-- Solar thermal - information provided by the Energy Saving Trust.
+- Solar thermal - Information provided by Energy Saving Trust

-- Micro-CHP (combined heat and power) GOV.UK - Department of Energy and Climate Change.
+- Micro-CHP (combined heat and power) - Information provided by GOV.UK, Department of Energy and Climate Change

 Electricity Technologies